provlab-bioinfo/nf-pathotax/README.md

 ## Quick Start
 >If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how to set-up Nextflow.
 Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline) with -profile test before running the workflow on actual data.

 To run the analysis with your data, prepare a csv format samplesheet, which contains the sequenence information for each of your samples, as input.
-The samplesheet can contain only Illumina data or only nanopore data, it cannot not accept data from both Illumina and nanopore data in one analysis.
+The samplesheet can contain only sequence reads or only assembled contigs/genomes, it cannot not accept data from both quality controlled sequence reads or assembled contigs in one analysis.
 See below for what the samplesheet looks like:

 Illumina or nanopore reads analysis sample sheet example
 ```